sivunq/mute-jiocinema-IPL-ads/README.md

 # mute-jiocinema-IPL-ads

 ### This extension automatically mutes the volume when ads appear during IPL matches.
-Also it puts a dark layover over the video player when the ads are playing, you can disable the layover from the extension popup.
+Also it puts a dark overlay over the video player when the ads are playing, you can disable the overlay from the extension popup.
 Please refresh the JioCinema page, after adding/enabling the extension.

 # Instructions to Install
 Ideally i should have just provided the link to the chrome web store to install the extension, but i'm facing a few issues while publishing in chrome web store, It should be fixed soon .
 Till then, please follow these steps to install the extension.
 It only takes 2 mins to install.